aglan0098/Landing-Page/README.md

 ## Tools

 in this Project we used
-HTML
+HTML,
-CSS
+CSS and
 JavaScript, Especially Dom Techniques

 ## Features

-There are 4 main sections that have been added to the page.
-Navigation is built dynamically as an unordered list. when each sections be in the view port it will been highlihted and it's links will be active.
-Styling has been added for active states.
+There are 4 main sections that have been added to the page, Navigation is built dynamically as an unordered list, when each sections be in the view port it will been highlihted and it's links will be active, Styling has been added for active states,
 When clicking an item from the navigation menu, the link scroll to the appropriate section.

 ## Explanation
-in first part in js code we define global variables.
-Then it creates links by number of sections. and add 'href' Attribute to the 'a' element to use it in scrolling. then append this links to the ul elemnt.
+*in first part in js code we define global variables, *Then it creates links by number of sections, and add 'href' Attribute to the 'a' element to use it in scrolling, then append this links to the ul elemnt.